senithkay/vscode-extensions-public/workspaces/ballerina-extension/README.md

 # The Ballerina extension for Visual Studio Code

-The Ballerina extension for Visual Studio Code provides a set of rich language features along with an enhanced user experience.

-It offers easy development, execution, debugging, and testing for the [Ballerina programming language](https://ballerina.io/).
-The Ballerina language possesses a bidirectional mapping between its syntax and the visual representation.
-You can visualize the graphical representation of your Ballerina source further via the extension.
+The Ballerina VS Code extension offers the ability to visualize the bidirectional mapping between the syntax and graphical representation of your [Ballerina source code](https://ballerina.io/).

 ## Features